TILT Practice and Scholarship Groups

 These P&S Groups are interested in the role of community engagement, volunteering and / or environmental sustainability in learning and teaching in Higher Education.

 The Education for Sustainable Futures P&S Group aims to help staff teach about sustainability in an engaging, informed way.
 By bringing together staff from across the University, the group aims to facilitate multi-disciplinary collaboration, with group members helping each other to achieve the integration of sustainability into their teaching.
-Recently, and looking forward to 2021/22, the Group will work to provide opportunities for staff across NTU to experiment with learning and teaching methods and materials that have potential to enhance students’ knowledge of sustainability.
+The group will work to provide opportunities for staff across NTU to experiment with learning and teaching methods and materials that have potential to enhance students’ knowledge of sustainability.

 6. The Personalisation of Learning and Student Experience in Higher Education, Success for All and Social Mobility